 There are many other business decisions that need to be made which are less specific to this industry.
 Issues such as marketing, the structure of your business, opening hours, pricing structure, and its day-to-day running.

 Once that you have an idea of how you intend to run your business, there is a certain amount of admin that needs to be done before you can begin.
 For example, you will need to:

 - Look into the regulations that you must comply with

 - Get comprehensive insurance

 Having a self-storage business can be lucrative when it is thoroughly thought through and done properly.
-By choosing the right shipping containers, putting them in the right place, and running your business properly, there is no reason why it cannot be a grand success.
+By choosing the right option, putting them in the right place, and running your business properly, there is no reason why it cannot be a grand success.